StrataSource/strata-wiki/pages/index/index.md

-# Welcome to the Documentation!
+# Welcome to the documentation!

-Select the game/engine above to get started.
+Select your game/engine above in order to get started.